Hightstown, New Jersey: Public transportation

 The Greater Mercer Transportation Management Association offers service on the Route 130 Connection between the Trenton Transit Center and South Brunswick.
 The Princeton Junction Shuttle connects East Windsor and Hightstown with the Princeton Junction Rail Station.

 There is also direct service to New York, as well as other New Jersey communities on the Suburban Coach route 300 to and from the Port Authority Bus Terminal, Grand Central Terminal and other destinations in Midtown Manhattan and the 600 route to and from Downtown Manhattan / Wall Street.

 Railroads

 Hightstown was formerly served by the Camden & Amboy Railroad (C&A), the first chartered railway company in the state and the third-oldest in the United States.
 Service to Hightstown began in December 1831 using the British-built John Bull locomotive.
 C&A was acquired by the Pennsylvania Railroad (PRR) in 1871 after consolidating it with the United New Jersey Railroad and Canal Company.
 Ownership was later transferred to Penn Central (PC) in 1968, following by Conrail in 1976 after PC went bankrupt.

-In early 1982, Conrail ended freight service to Hightstown on what was known as the Hightstown Industrial Track and filed for abandonment that fall.
-Trackage was removed in March 1983.
+Freight service ended in 1982 when Conrail notified the borough of its intent to abandon the line, and the railroad bridges across Stockton Street and Main Street were removed in 1984.